Multisample DNA-only#

 Compass imputation#

 Compass can be used to impute the genotypes of cells with some missing data.
 It can also be used to infer the phylogeny of all subclones present in the sample.
-If a cells nature cannot be determined, Compass will label these cells as Mixed or Ambiguous.
+If a cell cannot be unambiguously classified, Compass will label these cells as Mixed or Ambiguous.
 Compass can take ~1-10 minutes to run depending on the size of the data.

 The Compass publication can be found here